R-27 (ballistic missile): R-27K

 The missile system never became operational, since every launch tube used for the R-27K counted as a strategic missile in the SALT agreement, and they were considered more important.

 Although the R-27K could fit in the launch tubes of the Project 667A (NATO Yankee class), the subs lacked the necessary equipment to target and fire the missile.

 Zyb (Suborbital Launch Vehicle)

 In 1992, there was an ongoing effort to convert surplus Soviet Navy SLBMs which were taken out of service into launch vehicles.
 The Zyb sounding rocket was created on the basis of the R-27 specifically for performing experiments in a Microgravity environment.
-The rocket would be launched in an ballistic arc, exposing the payload to weightlessness for 17 to 24 minutes, depending on payload mass.
+The rocket would be launched in a ballistic arc, exposing the payload to weightlessness for 17 to 24 minutes, depending on payload mass.
 The trajectory would reach its apogee at 1800 km or 1000 km for 650 kg and 1000 kg payload mass respectively.
 The rocket provided 1.5m3 of payload volume.
 The Zyb sounding rocket was launched a total of three times.